 DUI Checkpoints in Colorado

-DUI Checkpoints are routine for most Colorado law enforcement agencies.
+DUI Checkpoints, or roadblocks, are standard for most Colorado law enforcement agencies.
 They usually involve law enforcement officials setting up roadblocks on heavily trafficked streets and highways in an effort to detect drunk drivers.
 They are often used during holiday weekends, although they can be set up on random days throughout the year.

 Motorists detained in DUI checkpoints should follow our recommendations for what to do and what not to do if stopped by a DUI enforcement officer.
 The DUI attorneys at Hebets & McCallin has handled many checkpoint cases and we know how to get you the best result possible.

 Start Your Free Case Evaluation Now!